By: Jeremy Neisser

 When comparing pretty much any brand against each other, there are some obvious differences in midsole foam quality, upper mesh, durability, and overall ride.
 With this in mind let’s dive into those qualities from each brand and see the differences that surface.

-New Balance makes a quality shoe as they are well known for featuring its Fresh Foam midsole in many of its shoes.
-This foam is known for its soft, bouncy, and lightweight feeling as it cradles your foot for greater comfort.
+New Balance makes a quality neutral shoe as they are well known for featuring its Fresh Foam midsole in many of its shoes.
+This Fresh Foam is known for its soft, bouncy, and lightweight feeling as it cradles your foot for greater comfort.
 However, it is not well known for its durability.

 It will often turn flat faster than other shoe models out there, so be sure you enjoy the ride of the shoe over the desire for durability.

 Saucony’s PWRRUN midsole on the other hand is well known for its durability and springy energy return.
 Similar to the Adidas Boost midsole material, The little foam pellets that make up this midsole are tightly packed to provide some good shock absorption on impact and then solid energy return on toe-off.

 This foam is well known for its durability, but not quite as well known for any plush cushioning.

-Although both New Balance and Saucony implement engineered upper mesh materials to hold your foot down, Saucony often combines its mesh upper with 3D printed overlays for a fit that accommodates a wide range of foot shapes.
+Although both New Balance and Saucony shoes implement engineered upper mesh materials to hold your foot down, Saucony often combines its mesh upper with 3D printed overlays for a fit that accommodates a wide range of foot shapes.
 This combination is known as Saucony’s FORMFIT.

 Saucony’s FORMFIT mesh upper is known to be accommodating, smooth, and secure.
 It will lock down your midfoot well and work well for either high or low volume feet.